Cargill to close Lockney, Texas, cattle feedlot in summer 2014

-CHICAGO, Oct 17 (Reuters) - U.S. agribusiness conglomerate Cargill Inc said it will close its Lockney, Texas, feedlot next summer due to shrinking supplies of cattle and high feed costs.
+CHICAGO (Reuters) - U.S. agribusiness conglomerate Cargill Inc CARG.UL said it will close its Lockney, Texas, feedlot next summer due to shrinking supplies of cattle and high feed costs.

 The pending closure comes months after the company shut one of its Texas beef packing plants also because of fewer cattle.